At the Table with Jen

 That even if the information you receive is not what you expected or hoped for, you can decide if you let it get to you.

-And that can be hard – receiving feedback that is difficult to hear.
+And that can be hard – especially if that information is difficult to hear.

 The best thing you can do is remember that the person giving the feedback is coming their perspective only.
 So if it’s not making sense – get curious and ask questions.